Furizou/valo-trade-mobile/README.md

     * On the other hand, `final` is more flexible, as it allows a variable to be assigned at runtime.
 Once a final variable is assigned, its value cannot be modified, but it doesn’t require an immediate value at the time of declaration.
 A final variable can thus hold values that are only known at runtime, like the current date and time.
 For instance, `final DateTime now = DateTime.now();` sets the variable `now` to the current date and time at runtime, which then remains constant.
 In short, `const` is a compile-time constant and more restrictive, while `final` allows for runtime assignment, making it suitable for values known only during execution.

+## Changelog Tugas 8
+### FAQ
+1. **What is the use of `const` in Flutter?
+Explain the benefits of using `const` in Flutter code.
+When should `const be` used, and when should it not be used?** In Flutter, `const` is used to set compile-time constants, meaning that values marked with it remain fixed and unchangeable throughout the app’s runtime.
+Using `const` provides efficiency gains since Flutter can optimize storage by reusing widgets or data marked with this keyword, eliminating redundant builds.
+This enhances app speed and performance, especially when applied to static content that doesn’t change. `const` is ideal for widgets or data that remain consistent and don’t rely on dynamic changes or user input.
+However, it’s unsuitable for variables that need updates during runtime, as `const` restricts reassignment after initialization.

+2. **Explain and compare the use of `Column` and `Row` in Flutter.
+Provide an example implementation for each layout widget.** `Column` and `Row` are layout widgets in Flutter, with `Column` stacking children vertically and `Row` arranging them horizontally. `Column` is useful for creating layouts that need elements placed one on top of another, like lists or forms, while `Row` is practical for arranging items side by side, such as icons with labels.
+    * **Example of `Column`**:
+    ```dart
+    Column(
+        children: <Widget>[
+            Text('This is line 1'),
+            Text('This is line 2'),
+            Text('This is line 3'),
+        ],
+    )
+    ```
+    * **Example of `Row`**:
+    ```dart
+    Row(
+        children: <Widget>[
+            Icon(Icons.star),
+            Text('Star'),
+        ],
+    )
+    ```
+3. **What input elements did you use in the form page created in this task?
+Are there other Flutter input elements you did not use in this task?** The form consists of `TextFormField` inputs for `username`, `price`, and `description`, matching the types used in the app’s model attributes.
+Other available input elements not included here are:
+    * `DropdownButton`: Ideal for selecting from a list of options.
+    * `Switch`: Allows toggling between on/off states.
+    * `Slider`: Lets users pick a value within a continuous or fixed range.
+These elements were not needed in this form but are handy for options requiring selection or range-based inputs.

+4. **How did you set the theme in your Flutter application for consistency?
+Did you apply themes in your application?** To ensure a cohesive theme, I used Flutter’s `ThemeData` within `MaterialApp`, defining primary and secondary colors, text styles, and other visual settings.
+This makes sure all pages follow the same design language, offering a uniform look.
+Yes, I implemented a theme to define consistent colors and fonts across the app.

+5. **How did you manage navigation in an app with multiple pages in Flutter?** Navigation between multiple pages in the app is managed with Flutter’s `Navigator` widget and `MaterialPageRoute`.
+I used methods like `Navigator.push()` to add routes to the stack, enabling users to switch between screens and return via the back button.
+A drawer menu was also added for seamless navigation, giving users quick access to different app sections.

 ## Additional Information
 [In progress]